Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: Introduction and sketch of the results

-We will use function notations for functions of a finite number of variables as well as for functionals (functions of functions).
-The quantum-mechanical wave function will be denoted by~$\psi(f)$ and called ``wave function" even when its argument~$f$ ranges over a set of field configurations~$\{f(\xv)\}$.
-Since we may approximate a continuous function~$f(\xv)$ by its discretization~$\{f_n\}$ on a series of progressively refined grids, a functional~$F[f(\xv)]$ can indeed be regarded as the limit of regular functions of an increasingly large number of variables.
-This view of functionals will underpin our fundamental construction of Sec.~\ref{sec_structure}, erasing physical distinction between functions and functionals.
+We use function notations for functions of a finite number of variables and for functionals (functions of functions).
+The quantum-mechanical wave function is denoted by~$\psi(f)$ and called ``wave function" even when its argument~$f$ ranges over a set of field configurations~$\{f(\xv)\}$.
+Since we may approximate a continuous function~$f(\xv)$ by its discretizations~$\{f(\xv_n)\}$ on a series of progressively refined grids, a functional~$\psi[f(\xv)]$ can be regarded as the limit of regular functions~$\psi(q)$ of an increasingly large number of variables~$\nbrk{q^n\equiv f(\xv_n)}$.